nyu-dh/nyu-dh.github.io/docs/architecture.md

 ## Deployment

-The site is currently deployed to [NYU Web Hosting](https://hosting.nyu.edu) by a [GitHub Action](https://github.com/nyu-dh/nyu-dh.github.io/actions/workflows/prod-deploy.yml).
+The site is currently deployed to GitHub Pages by a [GitHub Action](https://github.com/nyu-dh/nyu-dh.github.io/actions/workflows/prod-deploy.yml).
 The Action is triggered automatically when commits are merged into the `main` branch.
 The site will deploy **ONLY** if the site builds sucessfully from the `main` branch and if HTML and linkrot tests pass.